vewpoint/index/needs-and-vision.md

 With this text I am going to explain briefly the process of discovery I went through that brings me here, through the lens of the needs I had (and still have), the conclusions I reached, the current needs of the project and those I will have in a near future, and finally, the vision I established as a guide to follow with Vewpoint.

 I drew a map as a visual reference for the story I'm about to tell.
-Use the outline below to navigate between sections.

 ![map](needs-and-vision.jpg)

+## Index

 - [**The funnels**](funnels.md) *(a look into the past)*
     - Level 3